Did you know that unhealthy cholesterol levels can drastically increase your risk for heart disease, hypertension, and stroke?

-The right amount of cholesterol is essential for your body to build up healthy cells, metabolize vitamins and hormones.
+The right amount of cholesterol is essential for your body to build up healthy cells and metabolize vitamins and hormones.

-Your body may experience problems when there is an imbalance between LDL and HDL due to unhealthy lifestyle habits.
+However, your body may experience problems when there is an imbalance between LDL (Low-Density Lipoprotein) and HDL (High-Density Lipoprotein) due to unhealthy lifestyle habits.

 This article gives an overview of normal cholesterol levels for men and shows you how to lower your cholesterol levels naturally.